 MATTERS is a free service for families experiencing conflict or relationships in need of strengthening.
 Children, young people and their families meet together to work through issues in a safe and friendly environment.

-We use mediation and therapeutic approaches to assist families to explore alternate solutions and communicate more effectively.
+We use therapeutic approaches to assist families to explore alternate solutions and communicate more effectively.

 We also provide group work for parents experiencing violence from their adolescent children (T.A.R.A – Teenage Aggression Responding Assertively).

 MATTERS is available to families with children ranging between the ages of 8 and early adulthood who are experiencing relationship difficulties and live in the local government areas of Banyule, Nillumbik, Whittlesea and Darebin.